jujo1/SunSync/DOCS.md

 In order for this add-on to work it needs to publish sensor values to Home Assistant's entities via the HA local API.
 Therefore a long-lived access token is required.

 ### Setting up a long-lived access token.
 Click your profile picture situated in the bottom left of your HA user-interface.
 Scroll all the way to the bottom and create a long-lived token.
-The token name is not important for the solarsynk add-on but obviously the token key is.
+The token name is not important for the sunSync add-on but obviously the token key is.
 Make sure you copy it and keep it for use later on.

 ![](https://github.com/jujo1/SunSync/blob/main/images/longlivetoken.png)